Mylaana/AresExpedition/README.md

 TriggerState: switch out trigger id checks from model to a service
 Optimize data volume exchanged
 Refactor playable cards component should be storing clientstate and not repeatedly check for state
-App-hexed-background switch to fully automatic hex numbers with just desired hex size input

 ## Planned for v1 :
 ### Backend

 ### Cards
 Prerequisites for playing project cards feature
-Add back mod cost calculation in hand (removed cause of Expression had changed error), error was due to card showing in hand and cost mod calculated in builder selector with cost modified
+Add back mod cost calculation in hand (removed cause of Expression had changed error), error was due to card showing in hand and cost mod calculated in builder selector with cost modified, this will need to switch projectCardInfoService to returning new cards instances

 ### Misc
-websocket: finish the game state saving system
 Add Ocean backend mechanic
 Add settings options
 Add victory check
 Add Forest points
 Add Event removing any ressource in list on played card

 ### Interface
 Add Ocean bonus description
 Add main buttons help popup
 Add onClick visual effect for buttons
 Add phase upgrade count and logo in player pannel
-Add popup-like window for non-production phase gains Add log
+Add popup-like window for non-production phase gains
+Add log

 ### CI
 Frontend automated testing: Ongoing